Should I choose British Native plants for my pond?

 If you have created a separate area for moist loving plants alongside your linered pond then plants for moist or damp conditions can be used to create the necessary sheltered habitat eg. Non Natives include – Darmera peltata, Iris ensata and Ligularia species whereas Natives would be Eupatorium cannabinum (Hemp Agrimony), Filipendula ulmaria (Meadowsweet), Lychnis flos-cuculi (Ragged Robin) or Geum rivale (Water Avens)

-The Native schemes will strict rigidly to Native only plants but the other schemes could contain either Natives or Non-Natives to give the broadest seasonal cover possible.
+The British Native schemes will strict mainly to British Native plants but the other schemes could contain either Natives or Non-Natives to give the broadest seasonal cover possible.

 The 2015 publication from RHS ‘Plants for Bugs‘ says: